This page is currently being updated to take account of the latest guidelines.

-It is required to wear a face mask on public transport throughout Switzerland.
-We also recommend that you always wear a face mask if you are unable to maintain a distance of 1.5 metres from other people, and where no physical barrier such as a partition is in place.
+It is required to wear a mask on public transport and in waiting areas for public transport, on aeroplanes and in publicly accessible inside spaces.
+We also recommend that you always wear a face mask if you are unable to maintain a distance of 1.5 metres from other people and where no partition is in place.

 When to wear a mask